automategreen/home-controller/Readme.md

 #### Insteon.off(id, [rate,] callback)

-Truns an Insteon switch off.
+Turns an Insteon switch off.

 `id` is the id (6 digit hex String) of the light switch